 The small cloud is 230,000 light years away and resides in the constellation Tucana - The Toucan.
 It contains around 4 billion stars and is visible to the naked eye as a nebulous tadpole shaped patch 3.5 degrees across.
 Both clouds are visible all year round from the location of Mudgee.

 constellations that looks like the figure that it is

-a crouching lion, even though it appears upside down
+supposed to represent, a crouching lion, even though it appears upside

 down question mark, the southern most star of these

 six being Regulus the brightest star in the constellation.